Code-With-Mayank-Thapliyal/SQL_Retail_Sales_Project/README.md

 # Retail Sales Analysis SQL Project

 ## Project Overview

 **Project Title**: Retail Sales Analysis
-**Level**: Beginner
-**Database**: `p1_retail_db`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This SQL project showcases my ability to analyze retail sales data and derive meaningful business insights.
+The work includes cleaning and preparing raw data, writing optimized SQL queries, and answering key business questions to demonstrate practical data analysis skills.

+Key highlights of this project:
+- Cleaned and transformed raw sales data for analysis
+- Applied filtering, grouping, and aggregations to identify patterns
+- Conducted time-based analysis to track sales trends
+- Generated insights on product categories, customer behavior, and revenue contribution
+- Demonstrated the use of SQL for solving real-world business problems

+This project reflects my skills in SQL and my approach to exploring and analyzing data to support decision-making.

 ## Objectives

-1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
+1. **Retail Sales Data Setup**: Work with structured retail sales data to enable analysis.
-2. **Data Cleaning**: Identify and remove any records with missing or null values.
+2. **Data Cleaning**: Handle missing or inconsistent values to ensure data quality and reliability.
-3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+3. **Exploratory Analysis**: Explore sales patterns, product performance, and customer trends using SQL queries.
-4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.
+4. **Business Insights**: Answer key business questions and provide insights to support data-driven decision-making.

 ## Project Structure